AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

  * [TimeLine](#timeline)

 # Overview
-The Live Edit mode allows you to edit any part of your Gantt without touching the code.
+The Live Edit mode allows you to edit any part of your Gantt chart without touching the code.
 All you need to do is to use the mouse to change the duration, position or connections.

 In this article we will consider the "editing mode" of AnyGantt.

 # Defaults

 ## Controls

 There are several pointer cursors you will see while working with AnyGantt.
-They are used to edit intervals and Gantts' structure.
+They are used to edit intervals and Gantt charts' data tree structure, and those changes are displayed by the Gantt diagram.

-All controls' appearance can be edited by using usual methods such as {api}**.stroke()**{api}, {api}**.fill()**{api} or by choosing the theme you prefer.
+All controls' appearance can be edited by using special methods, which are described below, or by choosing the theme you prefer.

 <table width="700" border="1" class="dtTABLE">
 <tbody><tr>
 <th width="175"><b>Compound action</b></th>